Manuel Lanzini: 2012–13 season

 Lanzini returned on 30 June 2012.
-He started for the team's first appearance in the tournament, scoring their only goal in the 1–2 loss against Belgrano de Córdoba.
+He started for the team's first appearance in the tournament, scoring their only goal in the 1–2 loss against Belgrano.
 For his comeback, he asked his coach Matías Almeyda if he could use the club's iconic number 10 shirt, which Almeyda approved.
 However, during Almeyda's term Lanzini was unable to assure himself a place on the pitch, sometimes watching the matches from the bench.

 Almeyda was fired and the club's most successful coach to that date, ex-Inter Milan player Ramón Díaz, was appointed as team manager.
 With him, Lanzini's chance of regaining a place as a starter increased.
 Diaz made Lanzini a starter in the team's 2–0 victory against San Martín (SJ), where he scored one goal.
 He was then considered a regular starter for the team.
 During the 12th match of the Torneo Final 2013 tournament, he scored his first goal in the Superclásico, one of the most heated football rivalries in the world, in the 1–1 draw against Boca Juniors; this goal, as of 2018, stands out as the fastest goal in the derby's history (43 seconds).
 River Plate finished the season in 2nd place.

 2013–14 season

 Following the 2013 Torneo Final season, Lanzini received an offer from the United Arab Emirates' Baniyas football team, but he turned down the offer because, citing his own father, he prioritized his professional sporting career over economic opportunities.
 He remained one of the team's strongest players in the Torneo Inicial 2013 and the international Copa Sudamericana 2013, but overall River Plate were inconsistent and did not win any trophies.

 Conversely, 2014 was one of the best years in the club's history.
 River Plate won both the Torneo Final 2014 and the Copa Sudamericana 2014, knocking out Boca Juniors from the latter.
 Lanzini played for the team for half of the year, and was considered instrumental in helping to win the Torneo Inicial 2014 trophy.
 He scored again in the team's 2014 Superclásico victory against Boca Juniors, the so-called "Bombonerazo" which began a series of victories for River Plate over Boca Juniors.
-The Superclásico match also stood out because it definitively launched the career of Lanzini's teammate Ramiro Funes Mori, a defender who scored a header in the last minutes of the match; he would end up also playing in the Premier League, as Lanzini, for Everton FC.
+The Superclásico match also stood out because it definitively launched the career of Lanzini's teammate Ramiro Funes Mori, a defender who scored a header in the last minutes of the match; he would end up also playing in the Premier League at the same time as Lanzini for Everton.
 Lanzini finished the season with 2 goals in 18 appearances for the team.